Dodingston History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Dodingston belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Doddington, a place name found at many locations throughout England.
 The name is made up of the Old English personal name Dodda, an Old English word that meant "enclosure," or "farm" and tun, which meant "town."
 Thus the original meaning of this place name was Dodda's farm or Dodda's town.
-CITATION[CLOSE]

 Early Origins of the Dodingston family

 The surname Dodingston was first found in Somerset at Doddington, which predates the Norman Conquest dating back to c.
 975 when it was first listed as Dundingtune.
 By the time of the Domesday Book in 1086, the village was known as Dodington.

 There are other places similarly named in the Domesday Book but this is the only pre-Conquest village making it of Saxon origin.
 In early days, some of the family were found much further north in Cumberland at Kirk-Oswald where "the estates [of Kirk-Oswald] were granted by Elizabeth to the Dodding family."

 Alternatively, the family could have originated in the parish of Duddington in Northamptonshire.
 The parish dates back to the Domesday Book of 1086 when it was first listed as Dodintone and literally meant "estate associated with a man called Dud(d)a," from the old English personal name + "-ing" + "tun."

 Further to the north, Duddingston is a former village in the east of Edinburgh, Scotland.
 It was first recorded in lands granted to the Abbot of Kelso Abbey by David I of Scotland between 1136-1147.
 Duddingston Loch is a loch located in Holyrood Park, Edinburgh, Scotland, below Arthur's Seat.
 It is the only natural loch in Edinburgh.